Application forms (link)

 Please download the District Statutory Party List for the district in which your Act 250 project's property is located.
 These lists contains the e-mail addresses you will need for submission of Schedule G to the statutory parties in the district where your project is taking place (Districts 1 through 9).

-- For projects completed prior to July 1, 2015 (**If you have trouble downloading this form, see Tips.**)
+- For applications deemed complete prior to July 1, 2015 (**If you have trouble downloading this form, see Tips.**)

-- For projects completed on July 1, 2015 and after (**If you have trouble downloading this form, see Tips.**)
+- For applications deemed completed on July 1, 2015 and after (**If you have trouble downloading this form, see Tips.**)

 The Act 250 Application Form is a PDF-fillable form (i.e., a "smart-form") that has replaced the original Regular (Long Form), Short Form, Extension of Construction Completion Date, and Administrative Amendment Forms.
 You will need to download and save the form to your computer for completion and submission to the designated District Office.
 The PDF form meets the requirements for the electronic copy of the application required according to our electronic submission guidelines (instructions are contained in the Act 250 Application Guide).

 "Please wait" error:

 - To download the form, first click on the form link, which will open the form in your Internet browser.
 If you receive a "Please wait ..." message, (which can happen with certain web browsers that do not support PDF), with your cursor hovering over the PDF file name, right click with your mouse and in the drop-down menu that opens, choose "Save target as..." (variations, depending on the browser may include "Save link as...", "Save linked file as...", etc).
 If you do not have a PDF reading program, you can download Adobe Reader for free, which allows you to open, save to your computer, and fill in the PDF forms.
 Please note that Adobe Reader version 9 or higher is necessary for the form to function properly.

 Save to your computer first and save often!